-Enclosure, however, marshalls bold new and persuasive arguments about the ongoing dispossession of Palestinians.
+Enclosure marshals bold new and persuasive arguments about the ongoing dispossession of Palestinians.
 Revealing the Israel-Palestine landscape primarily as one of enclosure, geographer Gary Fields sheds fresh light on Israel’s actions.
 He places those actions in historical context in a broad analysis of power and landscapes across the modern world.
-Examining the processes of land grabs in early modern England, colonial North America, and contemporary Palestine, Enclosure shows how the same patterns of exclusion and privatization were born, nurtured and implemented across time and geography.
-That the same moral, legal and cartographic arguments were copied by enclosers of land in very different historical environments challenges Israel’s current rationale as being uniquely beleaguered.
-It also helps readers in the UK and United States understand the Israel-Palestine conflict in the context of our own, tortured histories.
+Examining the process of land-grabbing in early modern England, colonial North America, and contemporary Palestine, Enclosure shows how patterns of exclusion and privatization have emerged across time and geography.
+That the same moral, legal, and cartographic arguments were copied by enclosers of land in very different historical environments challenges Israel’s current rationale as being uniquely beleaguered.
+It also helps readers in the United Kingdom and the United States understand the Israel-Palestine conflict in the context of their own, tortured histories.

 "An immensely rigorous and original book.
-Although the process of peasant displacement has been examined separately before--the importance of this book lies in showing how the English enclosures can be seen as a prototype and precedent for the Amerindian and Palestinian cases through the instruments of enclosure, cartography and law." —Salim Tamari, Director of the Institute of Palestine Studies and Professor of Sociology, Birzeir University
+Although the process of peasant displacement has been examined separately before--the importance of this book lies in showing how the English enclosures can be seen as a prototype and precedent for the Amerindian and Palestinian cases through the instruments of enclosure, cartography and law." —Salim Tamari, Senior Fellow, Institute of Palestine Studies and Professor of Sociology, Birzeir University